Social Skills for Autism

 Tools and Techniques for Social Interaction

 When it comes to developing social skills for individuals with autism, there are various tools and techniques that can be utilized.
 These tools aim to enhance social understanding, improve communication, and foster meaningful interactions.
-In this section, we will explore three effective tools and techniques: social narratives and social stories, comic strip conversations, and modelling and video modelling.
+In this section, we will explore three effective tools and techniques: social narratives and social stories, comic strip conversations, and modeling and video modeling.

 Social Narratives and Social Stories